What’s The Difference Between An OVI And A DUI In Ohio?

 What Happens If You Get Charged with an OVI?

 To be charged with OVI in Ohio, you must have a blood alcohol content of 0.08% and higher.
 The concentration level reduces to 0.02% for drivers under 21 years and 0.04% for commercial drivers.
-In addition, to be charged with operating a vehicle while impaired, the arresting officer will acknowledge that you were exhibiting erratic behavior at the time of the arrest.
+In addition, to be charged with operating a vehicle while impaired, the arresting officer will acknowledge that you exhibited erratic behavior at the time of the arrest.
 You will be convicted of an OVI if it is proven beyond reasonable doubt that you operated the vehicle while impaired.

-It’s important to note that Ohio operates under implied consent law meaning, if you operate any vehicle on private or public property, you’re acknowledging that you have given consent for a drug or alcohol content test.
+It’s important to note that Ohio operates under implied consent law, meaning if you operate any vehicle on private or public property, you’re acknowledging that you have given consent for a drug or alcohol content test.
 If you fail to comply with the test, you may face additional drunk driving penalties, hefty fines, and a license suspension.

 To be convicted of an OVI, the prosecutor must prove that you were impaired by alcohol and/or drugs while operating a motor vehicle.
 Sometimes, your OVI charge might be reduced if you do not have a prior OVI record.